jasonboru/Bamazon/README.md

 ![manager_portal_01](images/manager_portal_01.jpg)

-2. Choosing _View Active Items for Sale_ will bring up the updated List of Active items showing id, name, price & quantity of each item in the products table.
+2. Choosing _View Active Items for Sale_ will bring up the updated list of active items showing id, name, price & quantity of each item in the products table.

 ![manager_portal_02](images/manager_portal_02.jpg)